MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/serial-irp-major-function-codes.md

 * Get and set registers
 * Get and set operating modes

-For a description of the device control requests supported by Serial, see [Serial Device Control Requests](https://msdn.microsoft.com/library/windows/hardware/ff547466).
+For a description of the device control requests supported by Serial, see the [ntddser.h](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ntddser/) header.

 ### Input Parameters
 Request specific